jackiecosse/jackiecosse.com/_pages/about.md

 ---
 permalink: /
 title: "Hello!
-This site is currently undergoing construction, so check back soon for more updates."
+This site is currently undergoing construction, so check back soon for additional updates."
 author_profile: true
 redirect_from:
   - /about/